Corpus cavernosum clitoris: Development

 The corpus cavernosum is homologous to the corpus cavernosum penis in the male.
 It develops from the genital tubercle in the embryo.

 The clitoris also has two vestibular bulbs beneath the skin of the labia minora (at the entrance to the vagina), which expand at the same time as the glans clitoridis to cap the ends of the corpora cavernosa.

 Microanatomy

 The corpus cavernosum is made of a sponge-like tissue.
 This contains irregular blood-filled spaces, lined by endothelium, and separated by connective tissue septa.

 Function

 The corpora cavernosa fill with blood during arousal.
-Their size increases 2 fold to 3 fold.
+Their size increases two to three fold.
 In some circumstances, release of nitric oxide precedes relaxation of the clitoral cavernosal artery and nearby muscle, in a process similar to male erection.
 More blood flows in through the clitoral cavernosal artery, the pressure in the corpora cavernosa clitoridis rises.
 The clitoris is engorged with blood.
 This leads to extrusion of the glans clitoridis and enhanced sensitivity to physical contact.